oktavilla/hopp-docs/_includes/generic-rules/relative-timestamp.md

-Relative time works like this:
+Relative timestamps work like this:

 ```
 If published today: